Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Introduction

-Note that our definition of MBRW is slightly different from that in \cite{BZ10} since we do not view the box as a torus, but this difference is only for our technical convenience and is immaterial.
+Note that our definition of the MBRW is slightly different from that in \cite{BZ10} since we do not view the box as a torus, but this difference is only for our technical convenience and is immaterial.
 For an integer $K = 2^k$, we define the $K$-coarse MBRW by

 where $\lfloor x \rfloor$ is the largest integer which is less than or equal to $x$ (and analogously, we will use the notation $\lceil x \rceil$ for the smallest integer which is greater than or equal to $x$).
-An easy adaption of \cite[Lemma 2.2]{BZ10} yields that for $u,v \in V_N$,
+Following the proof of \cite[Lemma 2.2]{BZ10}, we will show that for $u,v \in V_N$,

 (see Lemma \ref{covariance} below).
 Therefore, a sequence of $K$-coarse MBRW (for fixed $K$ with $N\to \infty$) is a sequence of log-correlated Gaussian fields (where all the $\alpha_0$ and $\alpha^{(\delta)}$ are bounded by $6k+1$).